 Maria Miller and Kellie Maloney on 'de-gendering' passports

-Committee chairwoman Maria Miller told the Daily Politics: "Trans people feel that it can be difficult for them to put themselves into a male/female pigeon hole, and we don’t think it necessarily always adds much to the information the government is collecting.”
+"Trans people feel it can be difficult for them to put themselves into a male/female pigeon hole, and we don’t think it necessarily always adds much to the information the government is collecting," Ms Miller said.

 But former boxing promoter Kellie Maloney said: “I was so pleased to be able to put my passport as a female, and my driving licence.
 It was something I really wanted to do.”